HIPAA Security Rule

 Due to the recent growth of public cloud platforms and SaaS solutions, regulated industries, including the healthcare industry, have begun looking to cloud services and public cloud platforms as a means of managing applications and simplifying business operations.

 Cloud computing allows an organization to quickly and efficiently deploy services, scale applications and workloads, and pay for resources as they are used.
 Many cloud service providers offer a set of HIPAA supported services, allowing you to build and manage a HIPAA security program, without having to rely on on-premise servers or data center experts.
-Still, your team must ensure that all HIPAA safeguards are in-place.
+Still, your team must ensure that all HIPAA safeguards are in-place and that you meet your responsibilities under the cloud shared responsibility model.

 Ultimately it is the responsibility of your team to ensure that HIPAA safeguards are properly configured across cloud services.
 For example, your team must encrypt data volumes, close ports to the public, and configure backup processes.
 While cloud platforms provide many of these options, it is up to your team to configure and verify that these HIPAA security safeguards are in place.